yeslogic/prince-docs/docs/installing.md

 | `math`    | MathML resource files                                                           |
 | `style`   | The default CSS style sheets                                                    |

-### MacOS X installation layout
+### MacOS installation layout

-Prince installs its files by default to `/usr/local` on MacOS X:
+Prince installs its files by default to `/usr/local` on MacOS:

 -   `/usr/local/bin/prince` is the shell script
 -   `/usr/local/lib/prince/` contains all resource files